-The NATO-Georgia Joint Training and Evaluation Centre (JTEC) is one of the fifteen Defence Capacity Building initiatives under the umbrella of the Substantial NATO-Georgia Package (SNGP), endorsed at the NATO Summit in Wales in August 2014.
-The Package includes defence capacity building, training, exercises, strengthen liaison, and enhanced interoperability opportunities.
-In May 2015 was created the JTEC working group and in August 2015 it was inaugurated at its headquarters in Krtsanisi by NATO Secretary General Jens Stoltenberg.
-As an organization the JTEC was established in May 2016.
+The NATO-Georgia Joint Training and Evaluation Centre (JTEC) is one of the initiatives under the umbrella of the Substantial NATO-Georgia Package (SNGP), endorsed at the NATO Summit in Wales in August 2014.

-NATO-Georgian exercise was designed to train a Georgian-led multinational brigade headquarters staff to plan, coordinate and execute scenario-based military responses to humanitarian crises.
-It was also testing the interoperability of Georgian, Allied and Partner Forces, as well as Georgian command and control capabilities, also the ability to adopt a comprehensive approach to a non-article 5 crisis response, involving civil-military cooperation with international organizations and non-governmental organizations.
+The NATO-Georgian exercise series is designed to train a Georgian-led multinational brigade headquarters to plan, coordinate, and execute military responses to humanitarian crises.
+It also tests the interoperability of Georgian, Allied, and Partner forces, and Georgian command and control capabilities.
+The series demonstrates a multinational ability to react to a developing crisis below the threshold of warfighting, incorporating civil-military cooperation with international and non-governmental organizations.